Dreambound

 Key Points

-• To become a Certified Medication Aide (CMA) in Texas, you need to have a current CNA license or 1 year of direct care experience, complete a state-approved 140-hour medication aide classes, pass the Texas medication aide certification exam, and maintain certification through continuing education credits every 12 months.
+• To become a Certified Medication Aide in Texas, you need a current CNA license or 1 year of direct care experience, complete a 140-hour state-approved training program, and pass the Texas medication aide certification exam.

 • Texas medication technician programs provide 100 hours of classroom instruction ($800-$1,500) covering pharmacology and medication administration, plus 20 hours of supervised lab practice and 10 hours of clinical experience in approved healthcare facilities.